Agitate, Educate, and Organize ~OO~

 ~August 28th, 1963.

-I remember listening to Dr. King.
-I was 12 and sitting in the dining room.
-It was a live broadcast of his “I have a dream” speech at the March for Jobs and Freedom.
+I was listening to the Rev. Dr. Martin Luther King Jr. I was in the dining room, facing towards the backyard, the hills, bottoms lands and river beyond.
+I was 12.
+This was a live broadcast of the “I have a dream” speech during the March for Jobs and Freedom.

 “The whirlwinds of revolt will continue to shake the foundations of our nation until the bright day of justice emerges.”